-The national drugs strategy continues with the common prevention threads that ran through previous strategies (Department of Health 2017).
+The national drugs strategy continues with the common prevention threads that ran through previous strategies (Department of Health, 2017).
 These threads include delaying the onset of use, increasing awareness, improving understanding among the general population of the dangers and problems related to using drugs, and promoting positive health choices.
 The objectives also recognise that certain groups and communities may be at higher risk of misusing drugs than the general population, and therefore may require additional resources and supports.
-One of the six strategic priorities identified for the remainder of the national drugs strategy's lifetime (until 2025) is prevention.
+A mid-term review of Ireland's national drugs strategy was published in late 2021.
+One of the six strategic priorities identified for the remainder of the strategy's lifetime (until 2025) is prevention.
 A SIG has been established to deal with prevention over the period.
 Based on this priority, prevention will continue to be delivered using similar kinds of interventions as in previous years.

 The types of interventions delivered as part of drug prevention have remained much the same throughout the 2000s.
-However, there has been a growing focus on environmental prevention.
+However, change can be seen in a growing focus on environmental prevention.
 This is reflected in the increasingly restrictive controls on alcohol - enforced by the Public Health (Alcohol) Act 2018.
 Change can also be seen in an increased focus on quality standards in prevention and supporting skills development and knowledge among prevention stakeholders.
-2024 saw the first round of EUPC training being delivered to prevention workers in Ireland by national trainers.

-Summary of T3.1 New developments
+T3.1 Summary of T3.1 New developments